 - Average Relevancy

-Read this blog about Orchestation Framework
+Read this blog about the Orchestration Framework

 - The function evaluator takes two parameters, chunkSize and questionBank.

-- It first initializes an OpenAI language model (llm) with the model set to GPT-3.5-turbo.
+- It first initializes an OpenAI language model (LLM) with the model set to GPT-3.5-turbo.

 - The function uses the VectorStoreIndex.from_documents method to create a vector index from a set of documents, with the service context specified.